juanvivas16/ft-arch-proposal/task2/README.md

 # Task 2: Automated Infrastructure with Terraform

-This repository contains all the Terraform modules and configurations required to deploy a highly available and cost-effective infrastructure on AWS.
-The infrastructure includes a VPC, subnets, EC2 instances, an ALB, an RDS database, security groups, and an S3 bucket.
+This section outlines the Terraform modules and configurations necessary to deploy and test a scalable, highly available, and cost-effective infrastructure on AWS.
+By leveraging Infrastructure as Code (IaC), we automate the provisioning of key resources such as VPCs, subnets, EC2 instances, an Application Load Balancer (ALB), an RDS PostgreSQL database, security groups, and an S3 bucket for static content hosting.
+This approach ensures consistent, repeatable deployments while optimizing for security, availability, and cost efficiency.

 ## Table of Contents
 - [Task 2: Automated Infrastructure with Terraform](#task-2-automated-infrastructure-with-terraform)